AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/scripts/README.md

 ## Utils

-The `utils` folder contains Rscripts with any helper functions that are used in `scripts` and notebooks for this module.
+The `utils` folder contains scripts with any helper functions that are used in `scripts` and notebooks for this module.

 1. `jaccard-functions.R`: These functions are used to calculate the Jaccard similarity index between groups of cells.
 These functions are taken directly from https://github.com/AlexsLemonade/scpca-nf/blob/main/templates/qc_report/celltypes_supplemental_report.rmd.